nexclouding/NexCloud/README.md

        it can be supported to install all apps. ( collector, workflow, nexcloudui )<br>
     -> [Component Installation](#component-install)<br>
        it can be supported to install each apps memually. ( collector, workflow, nexcloudui )<br>
-※	if you are using your existing apps (Influx, MySQL, Redis, Kafka) on your DC/OS Cluster, we recommend to install the component installation way.
+※	If you are using your existing apps (Influx, MySQL, Redis, Kafka) on your DC/OS Cluster, we recommend to install the component installation way.
 Because you may be change the environment configuration in your apps.

 * Execute Service
     http://nexcloud-service-endpoint/v1/dashboard
 <hr>

 ## Configuration Step before Nexcloud installation
-all sql scripts has to be excute in your Mysql app.
+All sql scripts has to be excute in your Mysql app.
 1. SQL scripts
     All sql scripts has to be excuted in your Mysql app.
     * [nex_notification.sql](/SQL/nex_notification.sql)
-        * this table is created for saving data of notification
+        * This table is created for saving data of notification

             ```sql
             CREATE TABLE `nex_notification` (